jack-bradshaw/monorepo/README.md

 bash presubmit/presubmit.sh
 ```

-Presubmit may modify the working directory, so staging all changes before running presubmit
+Presubmit may modify the working directory so committing/stashing all changes before running
-is recommended to avoid lost work.
+presubmit is recommended to avoid lost work.

 ## LICENSE